Ricky Byrdsong: Early life

 Byrdsong grew up in Atlanta, Georgia, raised by his mother with his younger sister Marcia.
 He attended Frederick Douglass High School.
 Besides basketball, Byrdsong played the saxophone in the band, sang with the chorus and appeared in school plays.
 After graduation in 1974, Byrdsong accepted a basketball scholarship to Pratt Community College in Pratt, Kansas.

-Byrdsong then played his final two seasons of college basketball for Iowa State University in Ames, Iowa under Coach Lynn Nance from 1976–1978.
+Byrdsong then played his final two seasons of college basketball for Iowa State University in Ames, Iowa under Coach Lynn Nance from 1976 to 1978.
 He was named team captain, but played sparingly for the Cyclones averaging 0.9 points and 0.9 rebounds in his career.
 After graduating from Pratt, Byrdsong had been offered scholarships from many schools, before choosing Iowa State.
 He said, "Then I went there and I never played.
 I probably was the only non-playing captain in Iowa State history.
 Total all my minutes in two years and it might equal two games."

-However, after he graduated from Iowa State, Coach Nance asked Brydsong consider coaching and then asked him to stay with the Cyclones as a graduate assistant.
+However, after he graduated from Iowa State, Coach Nance asked Brydsong to consider coaching and then asked him to stay with the Cyclones as a graduate assistant.
 He accepted the advice and began his coaching career in 1978.